Terms of Participation

 The University of Toronto and Woodsworth College, their officers, employees, agents and assigns ("the University") do not assume any liability and shall not be responsible in any way for any loss, death, injury or damage to persons or property or for any illness, accident, sickness, cancellation, delay, alteration, inconvenience, expense, damages or otherwise suffered or incurred by any person in connection with this program, the courses, travel or accommodation arrangements or any portion thereof.
 Participants will be required to WAIVE ANY AND ALL CLAIMS and hold harmless and indemnify the University from any and all liability which may arise out of their participation EXCEPT to the extent caused by the sole negligence of the University.

-Students with disabilities who require accommodations (e.g. extra time to complete assignments, adaptive technology, barrier-free environment, sign language interpreters, etc.) should meet with their Accessibility Advisor before applying to the Summer Abroad program.
-Students will also need to provide their official Letter of Accommodations from their Accessibility Advisor at U of T confirming their accommodation needs.
+Students with disabilities who require accommodations (e.g. extra time to complete assignments, adaptive technology, barrier-free environment, sign language interpreters, etc.) must meet with their Accessibility Advisor to discuss needs BEFORE applying for Summer Abroad: